FailedCoder23/mar112021-overload/README.md

 Note that so far, it only works on math lessons and quizzes, not reading.

-If you see an error saying Uncaught (in promise) SyntaxError: Unexpected end of JSON input, then just close the lesson and try again.
+If you see an error saying `Uncaught (in promise) SyntaxError: Unexpected end of JSON input`, then just close the lesson and try again.

 # Failsafe
 If something goes wrong and your lesson stops working, first try refreshing and opening the lesson again.
 If that doesn't work, open the iReady lesson/quiz, use ctrl + shift + i or "inspect element" to open developer tools, click on "console" and paste the code from resetLesson.js into the console and hit enter.
 Then, wait a second, click the "x" on the top right of the lesson to go the menu, and paste external.js in the console while on the menu.
 This should reset the lesson or quiz to its original state.